kitestring/TimeTrax/README.md

 ![SampleOutput_ IndividualTeamMember _SingleCategory.png](images/SampleOutput_ IndividualTeamMember _SingleCategory.png)

 This shows a very small sample of the ways the GUI allows the user to query the database.
 Furthermore, you can define the data aggregation method as a summation or an average.
 If you select average, you can average the queried data by: day, week, month, quarter, or year.

-### Application Description:

-__The workflow for utilizing this application essentially has three stages__
-  1. Team members input their allocated man hours into the data input file, which is a protected excel spread sheet.
-At the end of every week, they email the spreadsheet to the service department manager.
-  1. The data is uploaded into the SQL database using the GUI which allows for the selection of multiple files at a time.
-  1. Using the GUI the manager can define how the database is queried.
-After the query conditions are defined and the user clicks the append report button the application queries the database as defined by the user.
-Then creates the bar graph shown in the Sample Output image files using matplotlib.
-Finally, the query condition and resulting bar graph are appended to a word document.
-Additionally, the data parsed into matplotlib is used to create a table in the word document.
-The word document can be any existing word document or the program can generate a new word document.
-The file path of the existing or new word document is defined by the user before clicking the append report button.

-The GUI also allows the user to add or delete employees from the database or query the database to check if a given employee’s data input file has been uploaded to the database.
-This provides the user (manager) a tool to easily track which employees have turned in their data input file.